Sustainable aviation

 Hydrogen Aircraft

-The method of converting hydrogen into hydrogen liquid fuel is one of several promising ways that the aviation sector can meet their climate-neutral targets.
+The technique of transforming hydrogen into liquid fuel is one of the several promising approaches enabling the aviation industry to achieve their climate-neutral goals.

-Hydrogen fuel cells produce electricity by combining hydrogen and oxygen atoms.
-The hydrogen reacts with oxygen across an electrochemical cell similar to that of a battery to produce electricity, water, and small amounts of heat.
+Hydrogen fuel cells generate electricity by merging hydrogen and oxygen molecules.
+Through an electrochemical cell similar to a battery, hydrogen interacts with oxygen to generate electricity, water, and minimal heat.

 eVTOL [Electric Vertical Take Off and Landing]